ysyk2021/the-power-of-logical-fallacies-techniques-for-recognizing-and-avoiding-common-logical-mistakes/src/chapter-2-2.md

-Chapter: The Impact of Logical Fallacies on Decision-Making
+The Impact of Logical Fallacies on Decision-Making
 ===========================================================

 Logical fallacies have a profound impact on decision-making processes, leading to flawed reasoning and potentially detrimental outcomes.
 In this chapter, we will explore the various ways in which logical fallacies can influence decision-making and discuss strategies for recognizing and avoiding these common mistakes.